 When we reach the beautiful lakeside lodge, we are warmly welcomed by our hosts (a local Maori family) and spend the afternoon learning about Maori customs, hearing stories of early settlement in New Zealand, trying out traditional activities like Mau Rakau (Maori stick games), flax weaving, learning the Haka and watching a traditional Hangi being prepared - which is later served for dinner!

 The following day we visit the local school for a cultural exchange and spend some time in the classroom with the children to help expand their thinking beyond the confines of Murupara.
 We deliver packed lunches of leftover hangi to children who would otherwise go without.
 We share stories about our respective cultures, countries and careers, which allows the kids to think of exciting possibilities for their futures.

-- Guided tour to a sacred archaeological site to view Maori rock carvings
+- Welcome to the tribal lands and a guided tour to sacred Maori rock carvings

-- Introduction to Murupara area, its history and challenges
+- Introduction to to the Murupara area, its people, history and challenges

 - Continental breakfast